yibei1119/relmed_task_battery/tasks/piggy-banks/README.md

-# Vigour Task
+# Piggy Banks Task Module

 ## Overview
+This module contains behavioral paradigms that utilize a shared piggy bank interface to study motivation, effort allocation, and reward processing.
+The module includes two main tasks: the vigour task and the Pavlovian-to-Instrumental Transfer (PIT) task.
+Both tasks share common visual elements and mechanics involving a virtual piggy bank that participants interact with to earn coins, while measuring different aspects of motivated behavior.

+## Tasks Included

+### Vigour Task
-The vigour task is a behavioral paradigm that measures participants' motivation and effort allocation by having them shake a virtual piggy bank to earn coins.
+The vigour task measures participants' motivation and effort allocation by having them shake a virtual piggy bank to earn coins.
 Participants press the 'B' key repeatedly to shake the piggy bank, with different trials requiring varying effort levels (ratio of presses per coin) for different reward magnitudes.
-The task assesses how participants balance effort expenditure with reward value, providing insights into motivational processing.
+The task assesses how participants balance effort expenditure with reward value.

+### Pavlovian-to-Instrumental Transfer (PIT) Task
+The PIT task examines how Pavlovian cues influence instrumental behavior.
+Participants interact with the piggy bank in notional extinction, while being presented with previously conditioned stimuli, allowing researchers to study how learned associations affect motivated responding.

 ## File Structure

 ### Core Files

 #### `index.js`
-**Purpose**: Main entry point that centralizes all exports from the task module.
+**Purpose**: Main entry point that centralizes all exports from the piggy banks task module.
-- Re-exports all functions from `utils.js`, `instructions.js`, and `timeline.js`
+- Re-exports all functions from vigour and PIT task components
-- Provides a single import point for accessing vigour task functionality
+- Provides a single import point for accessing all piggy bank task functionality

-#### `timeline.js`
+#### Vigour Task Components

+##### `vigour-timeline.js`
-**Purpose**: Contains the main timeline creation functions and task orchestration logic.
+**Purpose**: Contains timeline creation functions for the vigour task.

 **Main Export Functions**:
 - **`createVigourTimeline(settings)`**: Creates the complete timeline for the vigour task
   - Handles asset preloading, instructions, and core task trials
   - Returns array of jsPsych trial objects for the full task sequence

-#### `utils.js`
+##### `vigour-utils.js`
-**Purpose**: Core utility functions for task construction, trial management, animations, and data tracking.
+**Purpose**: Core utility functions for vigour task construction, trial management, animations, and data tracking.

 **Main Export Functions**:
 - **`preloadVigour(settings)`**: Preloads all necessary images and assets for the task
-  - Loads coin images, piggy bank graphics, and pavlovian stimuli
-  - Includes error handling with continue_after_error option

 - **`createVigourCoreTimeline(settings)`**: Constructs the main task trials from predefined trial structure
-  - Creates 36 trials with varying magnitude (1, 2, 5 pence) and ratio (1, 8, 16 presses) combinations
-  - Includes kick-out checks and fullscreen prompts for each trial
-  - Manages task state initialization and cleanup

 - **`piggyBankTrial(settings)`**: Creates individual vigour trial objects
-  - Handles key press detection and response tracking
-  - Manages real-time coin dropping animations and piggy bank shaking
-  - Records detailed performance metrics including presses, rewards, and response times

 **Animation Functions**:
 - **`shakePiggy()`**: Animates piggy bank shaking when participants press keys